 - Asbestos Management Plan

 As required by the EPA since 1989, the Mohonasen Central School District has kept Asbestos Management Plans for the district.
 This notification must be given annually, stating that the Asbestos Management Plans are on file in each Principal’s office and collectively at the Facilities & Operations Office.
 These records are available for review during normal business hours.
 As required, periodic surveillances are conducted every six months.
-The most recent three year re-inspection has been performed as required by July 9, 2013.
-There are currently projects scheduled that will disturb asbestos-containing building material.
+The most recent three-year re-inspection has been performed as required by July 2019.
+There are currently no projects scheduled that will disturb asbestos-containing building material.
 For more information, contact Joseph Mayo, LEA Designee at 518-356-8228.